Herseninstituut/FYD_Matlab/dj/+labjournal/readme.md

 **Automating your labjournal**
 Instead of clearing and updating your labjournal, it would be nice if we could automatically add records to the table, without having to regenerate the whole table.
 This is important, because you might want to manually insert data, such as comments or annotate records with a good or bad qualification.
 If you renew the table these additions would be lost.
-TODO this we will make a very simple manual table called HuubRecords, a list of sessionids to simply define which records I would like to add to my labjournal.
+TODO: We will make a very simple manual table called HuubRecords, a list of sessionids to simply define which records I would like to add to my labjournal.
 ```MATLAB
   describe(labjournal.HuubRecords)